secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 In the code above, we're creating a client for `localsecret` using the wallet we setup.
 Once the DApp has connected to the network, you're ready to start making queries and sending transExercises to the _Secret Counter_ contract.

+> We're using the cloud-based Gitpod URL in the workspace, to talk to the `LocalSecret` blockchain, which runs on port 9091.
+If you're working with this _Secret Box_ in a local developer environment, change that to the line above `grpcWebUrl: "http://localhost:9091` instead.

 ### Query the Counter Value